 Take a deep breath and know that you are not alone.
 Divorce happens and it happens to a lot of people.
 For most women, this can be a difficult time.
 According to a University of Michigan study, each year 115,000 women lose their private health insurance due to a divorce.
 Divorce has a significant impact on women’s long-term financial security and “generally results in a significant financial setback for all those involved.”

 But knowing you’re not alone doesn’t make divorce less complicated or stressful.
 Mixing emotions and finances is not a good idea.
 And when there are children or step-children, scattered assets, or an inheritance involved, a complicated situation becomes even more so with the addition of custody, college planning, or future estate planning.
 I became a CDFA® to help minimize the financial impact of divorce for those seeking my financial counsel, for the first time, during a difficult transition in their lives.

 Four initial steps to take for an unexpected divorce

 Here are four initial steps you can take to help ease the process and to set yourself up for a less contentious experience and a solid financial foundation.

 Speak with an attorney

 Before you do anything else, find a reputable and experienced attorney who specializes in divorce.
 They will be the one who can answer your first questions and counsel you on your legal options.
-Each state, including Vermont and New York, has its own laws and protocols for dissolution of marriage.
-You need to know your rights.
+Each should know your rights.
 Your attorney knows the law and can help make an uncomfortable process less so by helping you understand the legal steps you need to take and in what order each step needs to be taken.
 They can also put together a child custody arrangement that works for all parties involved.